 A PERFORATED SKIMMING WALL is the first material separation phase.
 The solids are retained in the GENESIS debris tank, while the sludge passes on to the next stage.

 A SELF-CLEANING DRUM is the next stage in the process, which consists of a rotary drum located in the back door for ease of access when maintaining.
 Additionally, an internal high-pressure jetting bar and brass scraper keep the drum cleaning while working.

 The water is then sent through the HIGH CAPACITY CYCLONE that is the separation centrifuge that reduces both the concentration and size of impurities contained in the water.
 The debris collected is discharged automatically into the debris tank of the GENESIS.

-Next, the water enters the EXCLUSIVE 5 COMPARTMENT SETTLING TANK which allows for natural separation of fats, oils and grease (FOG) and solids, separating the water from the impurities in contains.
-This sedimentation tank is the stage that guarantees the high quality water produced by the GENESIS recycling system.
+Next, the water enters the EXCLUSIVE 5 COMPARTMENT SETTLING TANK which allows for natural separation of fats, oils, and grease (FOG) and solids, separating the water from the impurities it contains.
+This sedimentation tank is the stage that guarantees the high-quality water produced by the GENESIS recycling system.

 Lastly, the FINISHING CYCLONES provide an even further refinement, capturing and discharging any residual impurities.
 After going through the GENESIS 5 stages of separation, the recycled water is free of any material larger than 50 microns (.00196 of an inch).
-The small size, quantity and consistency of anything remaining is not able to damage your plumbing, hoses or nozzles.
+The small size, quantity, and consistency of anything remaining are not able to damage your plumbing, hoses or nozzles.